 THE 1975

-As a creative, there’s no more fulfilling feeling than getting “the shot”, or leaving the pit after the first three songs quietly confident knowing there’s definitely a few bangers you can work with.
+As a creative, there’s no more fulfilling feeling than getting “the shot”, or leaving the pit after the first three songs quietly confident you took a few bangers you can work with.

 But what happens when it doesn’t all go to plan?
-Those fulfilling feelings are quickly overshadowed by the heartbreak that will inevitably happen the longer you’re in the business.
-You know, a dropped lens, exposed roll of film, formatted memory card, ‘missing the opportunity’, the list goes on and on.
-So, here is my story…
+The adrenaline and the high is quickly overshadowed by the heartbreak that will inevitably happen the longer you’re in the business.
+You know - a dropped lens, exposed roll of film, formatted memory card, missing the opportunity, the list goes on and on.
+So, here’s my story…

 I hadn’t shot a festival in about a month and was looking forward to this one.
 Laneway is always one we circle in the diary and here I finally had the opportunity to photograph The 1975.
-They’ve been a band I’ve seen live and followed for a while, and their lead singer, Matt Healy, is a particularly unique and photogenic subject.
+They’ve been a band I’ve seen live and followed for a while, and their lead singer, Matt Healy, has got such a great stage presence - someone I’ve been wanting to photograph.

-The day started off normal - beating the sweltering heat, bouncing from stage-to-stage while catching up with old photo buds.
+The day started off normal - beating the sweltering heat, hopping from stage-to-stage while catching up with old photo mates.
 It was a good vibe.
-While it was forecasted to thunderstorm, I didn’t think too much about it, but at the same time, I had my wet-weather gear ready to go.
+While it was forecasted to thunderstorm I didn’t think too much about it, but at the same time, I had my wet-weather gear ready to go.

 At about 6pm during RUEL’s set, a torrential shower poured through which stayed fairly consistent right up until the last act; The 1975.
 While both of my cameras were wrapped in plastic, there was no possible way of completely covering them from the rain while photographing undisturbed.